-Overall it appears that we have set realistic goals and that progress is being made toward achieving these goals.
+Overall we have set realistic goals and progress is being made toward achieving these goals.

 • Goal 1.
-Freshmen students demonstrated a more than 25% improvement, from 28.04% to 70%, in their knowledge of evolutionary principles.
-At the end of the next semester, freshman scored 64.5%.
-From the test results of graduating seniors, this knowledge appears to be retained fairly well.
-Seniors performed even better than the students who had freshly studied evolutionary principles, 78.4%, retaining the concepts well.
+Freshmen students demonstrated a more than 45% improvement, from 24.2% to 69.7%, in their knowledge of evolutionary principles.
+At the end of the next semester, freshman scored 58.6%.
+From the test results of graduating seniors, this knowledge appears to be retained well.
+Seniors performed similarly to the students who had freshly studied evolutionary principles, 78.6%, retaining the concepts well.
 GREEN light.

-Biology faculty are successfully showing how evolution is incorporated into their majors courses, with all demonstrating how courses directly relate to evolutionary concepts.
+Biology faculty are successfully showing how evolution is incorporated into their major courses, with all demonstrating how courses directly relate to evolutionary concepts.
 GREEN light.

 • Goal 2.
-In 2015/2016, biology majors took 224 upper division classes that meet the criteria for goal #2, with 92% of students earning a C- or above.
-The responsibility of keeping track of successful progress for each student needs to be completed by faculty advisors, and we are making some progress along these lines.
+In 2017/2018, biology majors took 187 upper-level classes that meet the criteria for goal #2, with 93.05% of students earning a C- or above.
+The responsibility of keeping track of successful progress for each student needs to be completed by faculty advisors, and we have made progress along these lines.
 GREEN light.

-Scores for Millikin students on the ETS biology field tests exceed or are very close to national averages (for students completing programs that choose to use the test), demonstrating that our program is effective at preparing students in biology.
-We have results slightly above the national averages in 3 of the 4 subsets of the discipline on the ETS test.
-Our students also perform below standards in plant organismal biology, an area not required in our program.
-YELLOW to GREEN light.
+Scores for Millikin students on the ETS biology field tests exceed averages, demonstrating that our program is effective at preparing students in biology.
+We have results slightly above the national averages in all four subsets of the discipline on the ETS test.
+GREEN light.

 - Goal 3.
 Results assessing the critical skills of our students using scientific papers show that our seniors have developed the skills we feel are necessary for them to succeed in their future careers.
-The average score for evaluating the seniors' paper format, design and conclusions was 13.78 out of 15.
+The average score for evaluating the seniors' paper format, design and conclusions was 14.54 out of 15.
 This exceeds the minimum cutoff value of 12, which indicates we are providing satisfactory instruction for students to succeed in this area.
-We were able to compare 23 sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 27% in their rubric scores.
+We were able to compare 11 sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 22% in their rubric scores.
 GREEN light. - Goal 4.
-Average oral presentation scores for the 12 students in fall 2015 were 20.48, and 20.3 for the 21 students in the spring of 2016, both exceeding the 20/25 needed for a green light.
-Average poster scores were 16.81 in the fall and 16.0 in the spring, again exceeding the 15/20 criterion for a green light.
-Although the rubrics are not used consistently by all faculty members in grading, we have found that having them, and making them available within the syllabus for senior seminar, has made expectations more clear to our students and evaluation more consistent.
+Average oral presentation score for the students in fall 2017 was 21.5, and the average was 20.0 for the students in the spring of 2018, both meeting, or exceeding the 20/25 needed for a green light.
+Average poster scores were 16.6 in the fall and 15.2 in the spring, again exceeding the 15/20 criterion for a GREEN light.
 The responsibility for instructing senior seminar rotates through the department, with a different person in charge each semester.
-With the addition of participation of more biology faculty in the scoring process for assessment, we have more consistent data that can be used for program planning and improvement.
+The addition of participation of more biology faculty in the scoring process for assessment has produced more consistent data that can be used for program planning and improvement.
+Not only have students given a collective 37 presentations beyond the Senior Seminar requirements, many of those presentations were award-winning.
+Our students meet our internal goals and stand out among their peers from other institutions.
 GREEN light.

-APPENDIX A Biology Content Category Courses Fall 2012 revised 6-1-2012
+APPENDIX A Biology Content Category Courses Fall 2018